 Gently and often

-Gently simmer and stir it every so often with a wooden spoon before adding any other ingredients
+Gently simmer and stir it occasionally with a wooden spoon before adding other ingredients.

 COOL it for awhile

 Leave to cool for at least 10 minutes before blending so it is not too hot to work with, and you don’t burn yourself!

 Taste the soup before serving and adjust the seasoning, as necessary.
 You may need to add a little bit of salt, pepper, or other spices to balance out the flavors.

 Butternut Squash Soup

 - wooden spoon

 - Butternut pumpkin/squash